The Shady Math Behind the Arena's "Net Zero-Emissions" Claim

 A regulatory bait and switch, and three million trees go missing.

-Today (okay, tonight) (okay, this week) I’m going to write about the Clippers’ claim that their new arena, the Inglewood Basketball and Entertainment Center (IBEC), is a net zero-emissions project.
+This week I’m going to write about the Clippers’ claim that their new arena, the Inglewood Basketball and Entertainment Center (IBEC), is a net zero-emissions project.
 It’s going to be a bit technical, but you’re smart.
 And you’re about to get smarter!

 [deep breath of clean, emissions-free air]